-The Embassy of the United States of America is now accepting applications for the 2022-2023 Fulbright Foreign Student Program.
+The Embassy of the United States in Tirana is now accepting applications for the 2024 – 2025 Fulbright Foreign Student Program.
 The Fulbright Foreign Student Program is a one to two-year degree program for young professionals and university graduates interested in pursuing a master’s degree in the United States.
-Fellowships are awarded competitively to candidates who best demonstrate a commitment to service in public and/or private sectors and the potential to influence the future of Albania.
+Fellowships are awarded competitively in a merit-based process.

-Applications are open to all fields of study.
+Applications funded by the Bureau of Educational and Cultural Affairs through the U.S. Embassy are open to all fields of study.
 Please select the most appropriate major academic discipline and primary specialization from the drop list in the application form.

-Pursuant to the September 25, 2019 Memorandum of Understanding on the Fulbright Academic Exchange Program, applications in the following study programs will be considered for Fulbright scholarships funded by the Government of Albania:
+Pursuant to the September 2019 bilateral Memorandum of Understanding on the Fulbright Academic Exchange Program, applications in the following study programs will be considered for Fulbright scholarships funded by the Government of Albania (GoA):

 Note: Per J-1 visa regulations, applicants interested in medicine, nursing, dentistry, veterinary medicine, pharmacology or other clinical fields of study, should be aware that direct patient care, including animal care, is not permitted, and therefore academic coursework and/or program activities at participating U.S. institutions may be limited.

 The Fellowship is generally awarded for one or two academic years at a university in the United States to pursue a masters’ degree, depending on costs and available funding.
 Fellows are required to return to Albania for at least two (2) years at the conclusion of their fellowship.
 Family members may be eligible to accompany fellows on a case-by-case basis.
 They are also subject to the 2-year home residency rule.

 - Applicants must be citizens of the Republic of Albania.

 - Applicants must hold a bachelor’s degree requiring at least four years of full-time study (or three + one, three + two in the Bologna system);